luckrnx09/email-minifier/README.md

 EmailMinifier is a well-tested email minifier based on TypeScript for browser and Node.js

-As a quick start, you can [Try it online](https://luckrnx09.github.io/email-minifier/playground) - NOT READY, Welcome to submit a PR 🚀
+As a quick start, you can [Try it online](https://luckrnx09.github.io/email-minifier/playground) - NOT READY.
+Welcome to submit a PR 🚀

 ## Why not HTMLMinifier

-EmailMinifier is a great tool for compressing HTML.
+HTMLMinifier is a great tool for compressing HTML.
 But email is different from HTML in many ways, compression of HTML is often not the best solution.
 - JavaScript code is not supported or required in emails.
 - The interactive behavior of the email is very limited, most HTML attributes are useless for the email but still load them when user open it.
 - Some email clients crop oversized emails (e.g. Gmail) and the style of the email is broken after cropping, which is extremely detrimental to marketing.